 - Early exposure to a visual language provides visual and higher cognitive processing advantages.

 - This exposure maintains the brain's sensitivity to the language patterns it must experience within the required developmental timeframes.

 - Early exposure to ASL does not confuse the child or delay spoken language.
 Instead, it keeps the brain's language tissue and systems 'alive' and propels the development of spoken English

-- Visual Sign Phonology facilitates the deaf child's development of English reading skills.
+- Visual Sign Phonology facilitates deaf children's development of English reading skills.

 - Exposure to ASL and English enhances the emergence of literacy in deaf children.

-- Bilingual deaf children have the identical benefits seen in children who are bilingual in other languages.
+- Bilingual deaf children have the same benefits seen in children who are bilingual in other languages.

 With its four hubs, VL2 has become a resource for the world